Slane Castle: Concerts at Slane

 Since 1981, the grounds of Slane Castle have been used to host rock concerts.
 The natural amphitheatre has an 80,000 person capacity.
 The concerts were launched by the then Earl of Mount Charles (1951-2025; popularly known for several decades as Henry Mount Charles or Henry Mountcharles; from March 2009, he was known as The 8th Marquess Conyngham), the then owner of the castle.

-Performers who have headlined Slane concerts since 1981 include Thin Lizzy, The Rolling Stones, U2, Guns N' Roses, Metallica, Red Hot Chili Peppers, Queen, David Bowie, Neil Young, Bryan Adams, Bob Dylan, Bruce Springsteen, Robbie Williams, Madonna, R.E.M.
+Performers who have headlined Slane concerts since 1981 include Thin Lizzy, The Rolling Stones, U2, Guns N' Roses, Metallica, Red Hot Chili Peppers, Oasis, Queen, David Bowie, Neil Young, Bryan Adams, Bob Dylan, Bruce Springsteen, Robbie Williams, Madonna, R.E.M.
 On 28 May 2011, Kings Of Leon headlined the 30th anniversary event at Slane Castle.

-Harry Styles performed on the 10th of June 2023.
-Updates to be revised and musicians edited.
+Harry Styles performed in June 2023.

 Celtic Woman filmed their second DVD at Slane Castle, called Celtic Woman: A New Journey in August 2006, and in 2001 U2 filmed the DVD U2 Go Home: Live From Slane Castle, which was released in 2003.
 They also recorded their 1984 album, The Unforgettable Fire, there while taking up residence for a time.
 Red Hot Chili Peppers also have a concert DVD from their 2003 set at Slane.
 Parts of Madonna's documentary-film I'm Going to Tell You a Secret were filmed at Slane Castle in 2004.
 Bon Jovi performed at Slane Castle in June 2013.